andytill/erlyberly/README.md

 ### Compiling

-You will need JDK 8 and Maven to compile.  erlyberly loads an erlang module to the remote node and then uses RPC to run traces and collect stats.
-For convenience I have bundled the beam code in the source as well as the original erlang source.
-If you want to recompile the beam code for yourself run the following command from the project directory:
+You will need **JDK 8u20** or higher and **Maven** to compile.
+Once these are installed, run:

+    ./setup.sh

+This will install dependencies locally and build the runnable jar in the target directory i.e. `target/erlyberly-0.6.7-jar-with-dependencies.jar` and the `erlyberly.beam` file.

+To recompile the erlyberly.erl file after modifications:

     erlc +debug_info -o src/main/resources/erlyberly/beam/ src/main/resources/erlyberly/beam/erlyberly.erl

-Install Maven dependencies that are not in Maven Central.

-    mvn install:install-file -Dfile=OtpErlang.jar -DgroupId=org.erlang.otp -DartifactId=jinterface -Dversion=1.5.12 -Dpackaging=jar

-To build the jar:
+To rebuild the runnable jar after modifying the java or erlang code:

-    mvn clean install assembly:single
+    mvn install assembly:single

-This creates a runnable jar in the target directory.
-Either double click it if your OS supports that or run a terminal:

-    java -jar erlyberly-n.n.n-jar-with-dependencies.jar

-You'll also need the [floaty-field](https://github.com/andytill/floaty-field) library installed in your local Maven cache.

 ### Roadmap

 Some things that are important.

 1. Bug fixing and stability for current features is number one priority right now.
 Help by contributing issue reports.
+2. Improved elixir support.
-2. seq_trace support.
+3. Better seq_trace support.
-3. Beat CAP.
+4. Beat CAP.

 erlyberly is meant to be a complementary to observer so there will be no attempt to implement features such as the supervisor hierarchy graph.